Breast conservation treatment in Hong Kong—early results of 203 patients: retrospective study

 DESIGN.
 Retrospective study.

 SETTING.
-In-patient wards of a public general hospital, Hong Kong.
+Clinical oncology department of a public hospital, Hong Kong.

 View this abstract indexed in MEDLINE: